Talabat Business Model

 FAQs

-1. How much percentage does Talabat take?
+1. What percentage does Talabat take?

 Talabat charges restaurants a commission fee ranging from 15% to 30% per order.
 But it depends on various factors such as the partnership agreement and the restaurant’s location.